mintlayer/core/docs/README.md

 Periodically, the Mintlayer team will merge `staging` into `master`.
 Only a select few members of the Mintlayer team have push access to `master`

+## Security issues
+If you find an issue related to the security of Mintlayer then please contact us at security@mintlayer.org so we can address the issue.
+Mintlayer has a [bug bounty program](https://www.mintlayer.org/bug-bounties) so if your security issue is valid you are elligble for a reward paid in MLT.
+Do not disclose the security issue publicly until the core Mintlayer team has agreed the issue can be disclosed.
+See [SECURITY.md](https://github.com/mintlayer/core/blob/master/SECURITY.md) for more info.

+## Bugs
+Non-security related bugs should be opened as [issues](https://github.com/mintlayer/core/issues/new) in the core Mintlayer repo.
+Give as much detail as possible.
+If you want to fix a bug then see our guidelines for [contributing](https://github.com/mintlayer/core/blob/master/CONTRIBUTING.md).

 ## Firewall rules